AidolonSystems/aidolon-browser-client/quickstart_tutorial.md

 ## Complete Example

-Here's a complete script that performs all the steps above using smart arguments:
+Here's a complete script that performs all the steps above using smart parameters:

 ```python
 import os